-- 11.01 Every year sees the introduction of new initiatives and workshops, which are often planned and implemented with little or no consultation with teachers' associations.
-They add to the already heavy workload of teachers who are striving to deliver the curriculum while integrating students with different needs, responding to individual learning styles, and incorporating new technologies.
-If the Ministry of Education is intent on keeping these new programs, it is imperative that they make funds available for release time so teachers are able to carry out all of their duties effectively. - Teachers are enthusiastic learners who are eager to consider new methods and improve their practice.
-But the most effective professional development is "jobembedded professional development" self-directed, teacher-led, authentic experiences that allow teachers to share what they know and what they want to learn, and to connect their learning to their real experiences in the classroom (CEA 2015; Croft et al. 2010; Darling-Hammond and McGlaughlin 1995).
+- 11.01 Every year sees the introduction of a host of new initiatives and workshops, many of which are planned and implemented with little or no consultation with teachers' associations.
+This past year was no different in the span of one week alone, the government announced the launch of its comprehensive Education Equity Action Plan; the establishing of a panel of education experts to review student assessment, including report cards and EQAO; and plans to undertake a review of the entire K-12 curriculum to ensure it is "infused with 21st century competencies." - 11.02 These wide-ranging programs and initiatives are ambitious, and add to the already heavy workload of teachers who are striving to deliver the curriculum while integrating students with different needs, responding to individual learning styles, and incorporating new technologies.
+If the Ministry of Education is intent on keeping these new programs, it is imperative that they make funds available for release time so teachers are able to carry out all of their duties effectively. - 11.03 Teachers are enthusiastic learners who are eager to consider new methods and improve their practice.
+But the most effective professional development is "job-embedded professional development" - self-directed, teacher-led, authentic experiences that allow teachers to share what they know and what they want to learn, and to connect their learning to their real experiences in the classroom (CEA 2015; Croft et al. 2010; Darling-Hammond and McGlaughlin 1995).
 Ontario teachers are already demonstrating their capacity in this regard.
 The Ontario Teacher Learner and Leadership Program supports experienced teachers to undertake "self-directed advanced professional development for improving their practices and supporting students' learning."
 Teachers report that the initiative has enhanced collaborative professional learning and improved knowledge, understanding, and instructional practices (Campbell, Lieberman and Yashkina 2013).
 It is in everyone's interest to expand the time and resources available for this type of ongoing, classroom-focused, teacher-directed inquiry.